-Lipstick, kajal, wet wipes are everything I need while travelling.
+Lipstick, kajal, wet wipes are all I need while travelling.
 Kajal opens up my eyes and makes me look awake.
 With lipstick, I can use it not only on my lips but also as an eyeshadow as well as a blush.
 As for wet wipes, well, I don’t think I need to tell you why… it really comes in handy when you get sweaty or dirty while travelling!!

 Do you have any embarrassing makeup story?

-Once I completely forgot I wasn’t wearing a waterproof mascara & cried for some reason and I started rubbing my eyes.
+Once, I completely forgot I wasn’t wearing a waterproof mascara & cried for some reason and I started rubbing my eyes.
 This led to the mascara spreading across my face & since nobody had the guts to tell me, I ended up looking like an idiot, I walked around with black colour smeared all over my face.
 After that day, I have always made sure to wear waterproof mascara.